Vimal-Krishna/jekyll-now/_posts/2017-12-29-gSoap C++ module in Apache server.md

 ## Installing a gSoap C++ module in Apache server

-The instructions at the [genivia website](https://www.genivia.com/doc/apache/html/index.html) just did not work.
+The instructions at the [genivia website](https://www.genivia.com/doc/apache/html/index.html) just did not work while trying to install gSoap as a C++ module.

 If you are not familiar with how to write a module for Apache, this [blog post](http://theunixtips.com/howto-develop-apache-module-in-c/) will get you started on it.
 It takes you through the steps of creating a C module and then a C++ module.